Transform Documentation

 pd.DataFrame

-ecopipeline.transform.join_to_hourly(hourly_data: DataFrame, noaa_data: DataFrame) DataFrame
+ecopipeline.transform.join_to_hourly(hourly_data: DataFrame, noaa_data: DataFrame, oat_column_name: str = 'OAT_NOAA') DataFrame

-Function left-joins the weather data to the hourly dataframe.
+Left-join weather data onto the hourly dataframe.

 Parameters: